Alpine lake surrounded by evergreen trees

 Peer-Reviewed Publications

-Gold, J. R., Deese, A., Nelson, L. K., & Zippel, K. (forthcoming).
+Gold, J. R., Deese, A., Nelson, L. K., & Zippel, K. (2026).
 Gender equity during disruptive events: Communities of practice in the NSF ADVANCE Network.
-Journal of Diversity in Higher Education.
+Innovative Higher Education.

 Gold, J. R., Deese, A., Nelson, L. K., & Zippel, K. (2025).
 Incorporating gender into institutional crisis response: The case of ADVANCE in 2020-2021.
 In A. Wroblewski & S. Barnard (Eds.), Gender and higher education management in times of crisis (Palgrave Studies in Gender and Education).
 Palgrave Macmillan.